FINRA Rulemaking Process

 Filing with the SEC: Since November 2004, FINRA and other SRO rule filings are filed electronically with the SEC, rather than in paper form.
 FINRA posts all of its rule filings on the FINRA website within two business days after filing with the SEC.
 Once the proposal is filed with the SEC, SEC staff reviews the rule proposal to determine whether it is consistent with the requirements of the Securities Exchange Act of 1934 (Exchange Act).
 The SEC staff may request changes or amendments to the rule proposal.

 SEC Notice of the Proposal in the Federal Register: The SEC publishes the rule for comment in the Federal Register.
-Generally, the comment period is open for 21 days following publication.
+In general, the comment period is open for 21 days following publication.
 (Note: Most proposed rule changes are filed for a 21-day notice and comment period; however, the Exchange Act and the rules thereunder provide that in certain limited circumstances, a proposed rule change may be filed for immediate effectiveness, with the SEC having 60 days to consider whether to summarily temporarily suspend the rule change or allow it to remain in effect.
 If the SEC suspends the rule change, it will institute proceedings to determine whether the rule change should be approved or disapproved.)

 Response to Comments: Depending on the types of comments received, the SEC staff typically requests that FINRA respond to the comments received.
 FINRA may decide to propose amendments to the rule proposal as a result of the comments.
 (Note: If the comments prompt a substantial change to the original rule proposal, the staff will return to the FINRA Board for authorization to make the changes.
 The staff also may discuss the changes with various Committees prior to returning to the FINRA Board.
 Depending on the nature of the changes, the SEC also may choose to republish the revised rule proposal for comment in the Federal Register.)